Antonia Richardson. UKCP and MBACP Registered Psychotherapist and Counsellor

 I offer you a consistent time and space away from your immediate concerns.
 You’ll be able to talk confidentially.
 I am able to listen very attentively and without judgement, to your unique perception and circumstances.
 You may find that talking through your concerns is therapeutic in itself.
 Together we will explore your experiences and history, your perception and your hopes in depth.
 As you extend your emotional awareness, we are able explore the unique meaning of your experiences and you'll find yourself growing in self acceptance and compassion.
 Developing a trust in the therapy relationship, you may want to take your process of self awareness to deeper levels.
 Some people find a new depth of meaning to their life, a greater sense of their human potential.

-The person-centred approach is a highly respectful relationship; honoring your experiences and perceptions.
-I offer you control over the number of sessions you want, the pace and depth of our work.
+The person-centred approach honors each person's ability to grow towards their full potential at all levels of being, in a therapeutic relationship of warmth and total acceptance.
+It is a highly respectful relationship, listening to your experiences and perceptions.
+You will be able to choose the number of sessions you want, and also the pace and depth of our work.
 We can work for a brief time or over a longer period, depending on your need.

 Appointments: We'll meet in peaceful, calm rooms either in Nether Edge or Greystones in Sheffield (Both locations are 4 minutes walk from bus stops and with free roadside parking).
 Appointments are usually 50 minutes and longer sessions may be negotiated.